Who is the NHL's Top Goaltending Prospect?

 Goaltenders have been, and potentially always will be, the toughest position to evaluate and project a development curve for in hockey.

-They have proven to be far more inconsistent than a forward or defenceman, and their performance often rides heavily on their team’s success.

-It’s tough to show a scout great potential while playing for a bottom feeding team and allowing four goals each night.
-On the other hand, it’s extremely easy to overhype a goalie who is reaping the benefits of playing behind a top tier team, putting up great numbers despite only facing 20 shots per game.
+How many high draft picks haven’t panned out?
+How many late-round selections did?

 At all levels of hockey, the highest drafted goaltender doesn’t always end up being the best one down the road.
-Even the NHL’s best scouts often can’t pin down an accurate list of the top goaltenders for each draft.
-More often than not, it’s a lower round pick that becomes the top goalie from a draft, not the hyped up first rounder.
+Each team has their own opinion on what makes a goaltender great around the draft and how they’ll develop down the road.

-Goaltenders also take a longer time to develop than position players, often hitting their peaks around the age of 30.
-As a result, some of the top goaltending prospects in the league today were drafted as far back as 2012.
-A stark contrast to the expectations placed upon forwards and defencemen, who are generally anticipated to be in the NHL within two years.
+Goaltenders also take a longer time to develop than position players, often hitting their peaks around their late-20s.
+As a result, some of the top goaltending prospects in the league today were drafted as far back as 2014.
+A stark contrast to the expectations placed upon forwards and defensemen, who are generally anticipated to be in the NHL within two years.

+The Red Wings, for example, tend to select netminders who intend on taking the college route or play overseas.
+While these goalies may not be the best available, they’ll have longer to develop than their CHL counterparts who are thrust into professional action at 20 or 21 years old.
+College and European goaltenders typically turn pro a few years later.

+In addition, scouting has slowly become more consistent though, with goalie specialists viewing games of draft-eligible players.
+More time is also being devoted to conditioning, health, and tape review to address bad habits.

 With that being said, let’s take a glimpse into a group of the top goaltending prospects in the NHL.